valantic/vue-template/README.md

 9. The way how the `is` attribute works, has changed [read more](https://v3.vuejs.org/api/special-attributes.html#is)
-10. As the current Vuex 4 is not really working well with TypeScript (a lot of boilerplate code is needed) and Vuex 5 will come with a lot of changes, we decided to use a store wrapper until Vuex 5 is released [read more](https://itnext.io/use-a-vuex-store-with-typing-in-typescript-without-decorators-or-boilerplate-57732d175ff3)
+10. As the current Vuex 4 is not really working well with TypeScript (a lot of boilerplate code is needed) and Vuex 5 will come with a lot of changes, we decided to temporary use a store wrapper until Vuex 5 is released [read more](https://itnext.io/use-a-vuex-store-with-typing-in-typescript-without-decorators-or-boilerplate-57732d175ff3)

 For more information about the migration, read the [migration page](https://v3.vuejs.org/guide/migration/introduction.html#introduction)